shama/grunt-benchmark/README.md

 };
 ```

-The setup your Gruntfile config to run the benchmarks within the `benchmarks/` folder:
+Then setup your Gruntfile config to run the benchmarks within the `benchmarks/` folder:

 ```javascript
 grunt.initConfig({